brainstem-org/brainstem_support/docs/restapi.md

 ---
 # REST API
 {: .no_toc}
+The REST API allows for programmable access.
+API tools has been built for Matlab and Python.

-Below pages describe the REST API, our API tools for Matlab and Python, and the web API portal.
+Below pages describe the REST API, the API tools for Matlab and Python, and the web API portal.